 Do I Need A Special Vacuum For My Sewing Room?

-This is a really big question, so the answer is really both yes and no. While you might need a vacuum for your sewing machine that has some special features, one specific vacuum won’t be the holy grail for everyone out there.
+This is a really big question, so the answer is really both yes and no. While you might need a vacuum for your sewing room that has some special features, one specific vacuum won’t be the holy grail for everyone out there.

 There are three special features that spring to mind when thinking about a vacuum for a sewing room: a clear ‘bag’, compact size, and interchangeable nozzles.